vincent lamar carter

 • Vince during sculpture unveiling at Mainland High School, Daytona Beach, FL

-Though he prefers the name “Vince”, he was born Vincent Lamar Carter in Daytona Beach, FL at Halifax Hospital on January 26, 1977.
+Though he prefers the name “Vince”, he was born Vincent Lamar Carter in Daytona Beach, FL on January 26, 1977.
 He attended public and private schools, beginning at age 4, in Deland, South Miami and Daytona Beach.
 He was the only seventh grader to ever play on Campbell Junior High School’s varsity basketball team as a starter.
 In addition to being captain of Mainland High School’s volleyball team, he is said to be the most gifted and decorated basketball player to grace the court at Mainland High School where he graduated with honors in 1995.
-Other high school honors included USA Today, Parade, and McDonald’s All-America and was voted Florida’s 1995 Basketball Player-of-the-Year.
+Other high school honors included USA Today, Parade, and McDonald’s All-America, Gatorade Player-of-the-Year and was voted Florida’s 1995 Basketball Player-of-the-Year.
 Vince provided lots of musical excitement when he played saxophone and baritone in the marching and jazz bands, respectively, at Mainland and was voted head drum major for his senior year.
 In 1995, Vince was voted to the USA Junior National Team where he played in the World Championships.

 As a Tarheel at the University of North Carolina from 1995 through 1998, Vince garnered, for two consecutive years, the statistical leader award.
 In addition, he earned the best field goal percentage and the defensive player of the year awards in 1998.
 Vince helped the Tarheels make it to the final four in 1997 and 1998.
 In both of these games, he was the leading scorer.
 His outstanding college play propelled him to the five (5) finalists for the prestigious “John Wooden Award” and the national player of the year award.

 Vince, the fifth selection in the 1998 NBA draft, was drafted by the Golden State Warriors and traded to the Toronto Raptors on draft night where he distinguished himself in his rookie season as an explosive player with a powerful dunk and colorful on-court play.
-He was selected 1999 NBA “Rookie of the Year,” garnering 113 of 118 possible points.
+He was selected the 1999 NBA “Rookie of the Year,” garnering 113 of 118 possible points.
 He was also named Sportsman of the Year for NBA’s Central Division.
 Vince led the Toronto Raptors to three playoff berths.

 While Carter is proud of his development and success as a basketball player, he also takes great pride in his work off the court through his Embassy of Hope Foundation, assisting children and their families in Florida, New Jersey and Toronto.
 Carter established his foundation in 1998 when he was drafted into the NBA.
-The Embassy of Hope’s slogan, “Believing in Your Dreams”, represents Vince’s own approach to success, while encouraging others who may be less fortunate to see that they too can be a winner.
+The Embassy of Hope’s slogan, “Believing in Your Dreams”, represents Vince’s own approach to success, while encouraging others who may be less fortunate to see that they, too, can be a winner.
 In addition to the yearly scholarship program and support for organizations serving his community, Kai’s Kloset has added a new dimension to the foundation’s philanthropy.
-Vince’s daughter, Kai Michelle, donates clothes she has outgrown for children who
+Vince’s daughter, Kai Michelle, donated her clothes to children who had clothing needs.
+In 1997, Florida Governor, Charlie Crist, recognized Vince as a Points of Light recipient because of his philanthropic endeavors.

 In 2000, Carter distinguished himself as the NBA Slam Dunk Contest winner and proudly represented the United States on the Olympic Basketball Team.
 He wowed the crowds in Hawaii, Japan, and Australia and is one of the proud United States gold medal winners.
 Dunking over a seven-foot opponent added thrills and awe to Carter’s already die-hard fans.
 In December 2000, the University of North Carolina celebrated him by honoring his #15 jersey which hangs in the rafters of the Dean Smith Center.